akshatkaush/automatic-number-plate-recognition/README.md

 Four different pipeline have been developed for indian vehices to to work on different use cases.
 One works with images of cars, one with pre-recorded video, one works with live cctv footage and one pipeline was developed to benchmark the result on a GPU instance.

+We have used custom devloped HRnet pipeline for plate segmentation and LPRnet for decoding the number on the plate.

 For inference check the argument parser in main file of each pipeline.

 ## Deployed Link